mayankfenin13/JST/README.md

 # 🎬 Movie Collection App

-A full-stack web application for managing your personal movie collection with Google OAuth authentication, built using the MERN stack.
+A full-stack web application for managing your personal movie collection with Google OAuth authentication,this is built using the MERN stack.

 ## ✨ Features